Find a Meeting Near You Phone icon 800-643-9618

 • Diuretics, salt restriction, and periodic drainage to manage excessive fluid in the abdomen

-• Antibiotics to fight common infections associated with liver disease (pancreas, liver).
+• Antibiotics to fight common infections associated with liver disease, including those in the pancreas and liver

-• Blood thinners to manage blood clots blocking blood flow from your liver
+• Blood thinners to manage blood clots blocking the blood flow from your liver

 Lifestyle Management of Alcoholic Cirrhosis